Emu Plains Commuter Carpark

 Connecting to landscape and place

 Landscaping sensitively responds to a complex range of practical considerations.
 A drainage channel is vegetated with hardy plants suitable for frequent water inundation.
-Water Saving Urban Design (WSUD) initiatives integrate shade trees to mitigate the urban heat island effect and lower storey planting in extensive vegetated swales along the car park aisles drains stormwater runoff from the car park surface.
+Water Sensitive Urban Design (WSUD) initiatives integrate shade trees to mitigate the urban heat island effect and lower storey planting in extensive vegetated swales along the car park aisles drains stormwater runoff from the car park surface.
 The landscaping brings greenery into the large area of car parking and supports endemic flora and fauna.

-Accessibility is a key component in the design, with the pedestrian bridge a number of accessible car spaces ensuring easy access between the carpark and the station.
+Accessibility is a key component in the design, with the pedestrian bridge and a number of accessible car spaces ensuring easy access between the carpark and the station.

 Ryan Chen